- Cheapest car insurance in Oklahoma for a bad driving record

 Cheapest car insurance in Oklahoma with a reckless driving conviction

-Progressive offers the most affordable rates for drivers with reckless driving convictions, averaging $1,764 per year.
+Progressive offers the cheapest rates for drivers with reckless driving convictions at $1,764 per year.

 | Company | Average annual premium for clean record | Annual premium for reckless driving |